triska/clpb/README.md

 drawn as squares, and nodes with positive weight are drawn as circles.

 Only 5 nodes (1, 25, 41, 73 and 97) of this kernel with 38 nodes have
-negative weights in this case, for a total weight of 28.
+negative weight in this case, for a total weight of 28.
 In this case, the example shows a kernel with <i>maximum weight</i>.
 It is easy to find such kernels with the CLP(B) predicate `maximum_weight/3`, and we can also compute other interesting facts: For example, there are